roundcopy/pulent-2022/src/pages/posts/understanding-your-customers-a-guide-for-saas-companies.md

 author: Nikola Balić
 layout: ../../layouts/BlogPostLayout.astro
 ---
-# Understanding Your Customers: A Guide for SaaS Companies

 ## Table of Contents
 - [Introduction](#introduction)
 - [Why Understanding Your Customers is Critical for SaaS Success](#why-understanding-your-customers-is-critical-for-saas-success)